 Media is a potent means for exploring identity, community, and representation.
-And in this context, authenticity matters - our survey research with MTM placed it as the most common consideration when deciding what to watch.25 Viewers say they value feeling like the content they watch is created by "real people" they can connect and identify with.
+And in this context, authenticity matters - our survey research with MTM placed it as the most important consideration when looking for something to watch.25 Viewers say they value feeling like the content they watch is created by "real people" they can connect and identify with.